San Andrés Mixquic: History

 The community of Mixquic was most likely founded around the 11th century by people who migrated here from Xochimilco.
 In the pre-Hispanic period, Mixquic was a small island in Lake Chalco, around which the inhabitants built chinampas or floating gardens.
-Originally the community was an independent dominion, but because of its location in prime chinampa territory, it was subsequently subdued by Xochimilco, Chalco, Azcapotzalco and finally Tenochtitlan.
+Originally the community was an independent dominion whose rulers claimed Toltec descent and patronized the god Quetzalcoatl, but because of its location in prime chinampa territory, it was subsequently subdued by Xochimilco, Chalco, Azcapotzalco and finally Tenochtitlan.
 Bernal Diaz del Castillo describes Mixquic in his True History of the Conquest of New Spain as full of white towers and temples and was initially named by the Spaniards “Venezuela” for its similarity to Venice.
 Hernán Cortés subdued this area on 20 May 1521, after which soldiers from Mixquic helped subdue Tenochtitlan, with which they had had bad relations.

 During the colonial era, this area was initially under direct control of the Spanish Crown.
 Later it became an encomienda, and remained so until the 17th century.
 Between 1536 and 1563, the monastery of San Andres Apostol was constructed here by friars Jorge de Avila and Geronimo de San Esteban.
 The community of Mixquic became the ecclesiastical seat for the surrounding area.

 In 1833, four crosses were placed in the following neighborhoods, San Agustín, San Miguel, San Bartolomé and Los Reyes, forming a rectangle that was the original dimensions of the main church's atrium/cemetery.
 This was later modified by 1860 due to the Reform Laws, in part to allow for the construction of the Cristóbal Colon Primary School and the Andrés Quintana Roo Library.
 In the second half of the 19th century, the first project to drain Lake Chalco was undertaken.
 However, the endeavor would not be finished until the era of Porfirio Diaz in the late 19th century and early 20th.

 The village of Mixquic became integrated with the Mexico City area in 1898, which would have long-term implications, as city authorities would have control over the community's resources, in particular, its water.
 In 1916, during the Mexican Revolution, the monastery was occupied by forces loyal to Venustiano Carranza.
 In the first half of the 20th century, the community managed to preserve many of its chinampas using well water but by the 1960s, this was no longer feasible, ending the community's lake culture.
 However, farming is still a major economic activity here and is the main producer of vegetables in the Federal District.
 The community is about three km2 with most of it used for agricultural purposes.
 Over half of this land is ejido.
 Most of the produce is sold at the giant Centro de Abastos food market in the city.

 Life is changing for the community as it becomes more integrated with Mexico City proper.
 More private vehicles and more public transportation is available, leading more of the community's younger generation to seek employment in the city and/or further their education at university.